Skip to product information

 'Quite simply, Comyns writes like no one else' MAGGIE O'FARRELL

-In Edwardian South London, Alice lives in the shadow of her domineering father, a vet who treats his family with contempt, in a house full of screeching animals.
-After her mother's death, she is appalled by her father's brash, lascivious new girlfriend.
-But as Alice retreats ever deeper into a world of memories, fantasies and rapturous longings, she discovers an extraordinary secret power of her own - which, finally, will lead her to a crowd on Clapham Common in a scene of ecstatic triumph and disaster.
+In a house full of screeching animals in Edwardian South London, Alice lives in the shadow of her domineering father.
+Longing to escape, she retreats ever deeper into a world of memories, fantasies and rapturous longings - until she discovers an extraordinary secret power of her own.
+But the strange events that unfold lead her, dressed in bridal white, to a scene of ecstatic triumph and disaster among the crowds on Clapham Common.

 Blackly funny and indelibly haunting, The Vet's Daughter combines shocking realism with a visionary edge.